mramshaw/pubsub/README.md

 >
 ```

-And our subscriber erceives the latest message:
+And our subscriber (fourth console) receives the latest message:

 ```
 $ bin/kafka-console-consumer.sh --bootstrap-server localhost:9092 --topic news --from-beginning
 Kafka is UP!
 Hello?
 ```

+[From the above it should be apparent that Kafka caches (stores) messages.]

 #### Cleanup